sroycode/zapdos/docs/BULKDATA.md

 ### Getting the data

-The zipped file is about 78 GB , unzips to over 1.1 TB , so keep 1.5 TB space handy.
+The zipped file is about 78 GB.
 The default `zpds_extractwiki` rejects all records without description field, so the extract is small.
 Modify the `src/tools/ExtractWiki.cc` to suite your needs.
 Contact us if you need to extract targeted data from this.
-You can delete the unzipped `latest-all.json` once the first phase is done

 ```
 wget https://dumps.wikimedia.org/wikidatawiki/entities/latest-all.json.gz
-pigz -kd latest-all.json.gz
-zpds_extractwiki latest-all.json > wikidata.json
+zpds_extractwiki latest-all.json.gz > wikidata.json
 rm -f latest-all.json
 ```